Hundreds of new satellites of figure-eight orbit computed with high precision: Results

 \section{Results}

-By adding the solutions found in $[0.1, 0.33]\times [0.49, 0.545]$ to those found from the general search up to $T_0=70$, we found all in all 427 figure-eight satellites (including 26 choreographies).
-398 of the found satellites are new (not included in \cite{Shuv3, Shuv4, Dimi}).
+We found totally 821 figure-eight satellites (including Moore's and Simo's figure-eight orbits and old satellites, and counting different initial conditions as different solutions).
+778 of the 821 solutions are new (not included in \cite{Shuv3, Shuv4, Dimi}).
+65 of them are choreographies (45 new choreographies).

 A topological method from \cite{Mont} is applied to classify the periodic orbits into families.
-Each family corresponds to a different conjugacy class of the free group on two letters (a,b).
+Each family corresponds to a different conjugacy class of the free group on two letters $(a,b)$.
 We use "the free group word reading algorithm" from \cite{Shuv2} to obtain the free group elements.
 Satellites of figure-eight correspond to free group elements ${(abAB)}^k$ for some natural power $k$.
 For the found solutions the power $k$ varies from 4 up to 62, including all values in between.
 For each found solution we computed the free group element and the four numbers $(v_x,v_y,T,T^*)$ with 150 correct digits, where $T^*$ is the scale-invariant period.
-The scale-invariant period is defined as $T^{*}=T{|E|}^{\frac{3}{2}},$ where E is the energy of our initial configuration: $E=-2.5 + 3({v_x}^2+{v_y}^2)$.
+The scale-invariant period is defined as $T^{*}=T{|E|}^{\frac{3}{2}},$ where $E$ is the energy of our initial configuration: $E=-2.5 + 3({v_x}^2+{v_y}^2)$.
 Equal $T^*$ for two different initial conditions means two different representations of the same solution.
-For computing the numbers $(v_x,v_y,T,T^*)$ with 150 correct digits we made two additional high precision computations with the classic Newton's method.
-The first computation was with 220-th order method and 192 decimal digits of precision and the second computation for verification - with 264-th order method and 231 digits of precision.
-All 427 solutions computed with 150 correct digits and animations in the real $x-y$ plane for them can be seen in \cite{rada3body}.
+All 821 solutions computed with 150 correct digits, plots of the trajectories and animations in the real $x-y$ plane for them can be seen in \cite{rada3body}.